twforeman/g-code-generators/README.md

 g-code_generators
 ==================

-A series of Perl programs to generate G code for the ShapeOko CNC mill
+A series of Perl programs to generate G code for the ShapeOko CNC mill (and others)

 generate_array - generates the G code to mill a series of holes in an array pattern